programmatordev/kinky/README.md

 kinky()->email(mixed $preset = [], array $props = []): Email
 ```

-This method is basically a wrapper around the existing `kirby()->email()`, so it works the same way.
+This method is basically a wrapper around the existing `kirby()->email()` method, so it works the same way.
-The only differences is that it transpiles and inlines the Inky components and CSS for you.
+The only difference is that it transpiles and inlines the Inky components and CSS for you.
-Check the documentation regarding how emails work in [Kirby](https://getkirby.com/docs/guide/emails).

 ```php
 // note that the "template" property is required